SovnSkyrim/AmongSovngardesStars/README.md

   - Load Profile

 #### Hunterborn
-**Note : DO NOT ACTIVATE HUNTERBORN UNTIL AFTER YOU EXIT THE CAVE IN HELGEN IF YOU ARE PLAYING THE VANILLA START.**
+**Note : DO NOT ACTIVATE FROSTFALL UNTIL AFTER YOU CHOOSE YOUR PATH WITH THE MARA STATUE.**

 - Features :
   - Start Hunterborn